- What We Do

 If that’s exactly what you HAVE been doing, don’t worry, you’re not alone; 49 percent of marketers say strategy issues (adjustments or total lack thereof) were a primary factor contributing to stagnant B2C content marketing numbers.

-Here’s what you need to do to incorporate a content distribution list into your content marketing strategy:
+Here’s what you need to do to incorporate a content distribution list into your content strategy plan:

 - Pick an audience

-- Pick a stage in the buyer’s cycle you want to target
+- Pick a stage in the modern buyer’s cycle you want to target

 - Pick the top channels that resonate with that audience at that stage in the cycle